Putin revokes Russia’s ratification of nuclear test ban treaty

 Russia practises ‘massive’ retaliatory nuclear strike

-The lower house State Duma had passed the bill in an accelerated vote before this.
+The lower house State Duma had already passed the bill in an accelerated vote.
 With Putin’s signature, the legislation came into effect on Thursday.

 The 1996 treaty outlaws all nuclear explosions, including live tests of nuclear weapons, though it was never effective because some key countries did not ratify it.